 “I don’t know what else to do, sir,” he said, sincerity and a strange sorrow coming through from every expression of his words and body.
 “What do you think?”

 He stepped to my side and turned around.
 We faced the three impeccable looking officers side by side.
-I noted that the two lieutenants didn’t wear gold academy rings, although they acted like they should be wearing them along with Captain Morgan.
+I noted that the two lieutenants didn’t wear gold academy rings, although they acted like they should be wearing them along with Captain Carter.
 I also noted that the Gunny’s hand rested on the butt of his .45 and I mentally smiled at the thought of what it meant when I did the same thing.

 “A man’s ought to do what he thinks is best,” I whispered, quoting a deep meaning but simple line from a John Wayne movie I’d seen years before.
 “We’re moving out right now,” I ordered, speaking more to the Marines on my team, and those just outside our small packed down area than the officers in front of me.

 There was a tense moment, as the scene froze in place for a few seconds, only the rain coming down at an increasing rate interrupting what should have been a moment of dangerous intensity.
-One of the lieutenants pulled out a short black object, unwrapped a small cord from around it, and then spread a black umbrella out in front of him, before holding it up over Captain Morgan’s head.
+One of the lieutenants pulled out a short black object, unwrapped a small cord from around it, and then spread a black umbrella out in front of him, before holding it up over Carter’s head.

 The Gunny started to laugh out loud.
 I turned to shush him, as best I could.
 But there was no stopping him, or the Marines around us.
 The laughing built up before dying down a bit.
 I held myself together, containing my own laughter, and waited.